| |

 Appliances

-Generally, brushed stainless steel is the surface of choice for fridges, freezers, and other appliances – if you’re going to keep them on view at all.
-They’re often conveniently hidden behind the curtain, underneath the worktop.
+• Generally, brushed stainless steel (or aluminum) is the surface of choice for fridges, freezers, and other appliances - if you're going to keep them on view at all.
+If small enough, they're hidden behind the curtain, underneath the worktop.

 But even those can work if you’re creating a hip, ‘cement-and-linen’ French country kitchen, as in the picture above right.